TLDR: I discuss the pros and cons of various car paint colors, focusing on their ease of maintenance and the emotional reactions they evoke in others.

 Choosing the best car paint colors might not be as simple as you think.

-Some people default to what causes the greatest emotional reaction, while others default to what car paint color is the easiest to maintain.
+Some people default to what causes the greatest emotional reaction, while others default to which color is the easiest to maintain.

 As a business owner from the world of professional auto detailing, I am commonly asked what the best car paint color is.